codemunkee/emelbee/README.md

 The app looks for strings coming in as GET requests in the body.
 If it sees 'scores' it will return all of the day's scores.
 If it sees a team name it will return that team's score for the day, if it exits.
 If a user wants to get a score from a previous day they just include a string in the format of '@YYYYMMDD'

-Hopefully at some point I can include standings information as well.
+You can also get standings by entering something like 'Standings NL West'